Here are time management tips to help you improve your workplace efficiency — and your daily productivity — no matter where you are sitting.

 The average person gets interrupted once every eight minutes, eating up a staggering 50 to 60 minutes on average per day!
 What’s worse, 80% of those interruptions are deemed unimportant.
 One way to protect your productivity is to block off time on your calendar as “busy” to reduce the potential for meeting requests or unplanned stop-bys.

 Using your phone’s settings is also useful.
 The “Do Not Disturb” mode stops all calls and notifications from making any noise, vibration or lighting up the phone screen.
 You can even tailor it to allow calls from your designated favorites or only certain members of a group in your contacts.

 4. Use project management tools.

-Organization is key to improving time management and working smarter.
-Legal practice management programs have built-in project management and calendaring tools designed specifically for law firms.
+Organization is key to improving workplace efficiency.
+Legal practice management programs have built-in project management, timekeeping and calendaring tools designed specifically for law firms.
 There are also consumer apps like Trello, Basecamp and Asana to help with task assignment, management and collaboration.
 This technology can help you organize and track progress on anything from client deliverables to depositions and hearings.
 Some of these tools include reporting and analytics functions to help adjust timelines or evaluate where to eliminate inefficiencies and boost productivity.

 Get really good ideas every day for your law practice: Subscribe to the Daily Dispatch (it’s free).
 Follow us on Twitter @attnyatwork.